Skip to content

 • Protein S: low in infectious (HIV) and autoimmune processes (IBD)

-• Protein S decreases during pregnancy (decreased free Protein S, normal total Protein S)
+• Protein S decreases during pregnancy (decreased free protein S, normal total protein S)

 Evaluation

-• Functional Protein C & S assays
+• Functional Protein C and S assays

 Management